glob9910/3d-engine/README.md

 # Java 3d engine

-Swing applications with 3d engine logic implemented from scratch to draw a cube.
+Swing application with 3d engine logic implemented from scratch to draw a cube.

 ## Controls